ipikuka/rehype-image-toolkit/README.md

 ## Security

-Use of `rehype-image-hack` involves rehype (hast), but doesn't lead to cross-site scripting (XSS) attacks.
+Use of `rehype-image-toolkit` involves rehype (hast), but doesn't lead to cross-site scripting (XSS) attacks.

 ## My Plugins